-If I am being honest.
-I can’t help but question whether the writer has questionable motives.
-I am sure some people would probably say I am too easily disturbed.
-Perhaps that I am being unfair?
-Yeah!
-Cope harder mother fucker.
+These are, almost, the actions of a writer that has questionable motives.
+Keep in mind here before accusing me of being too easily disturbed.
 I have watched thousands of horror movies.
-Horror doesn’t ever disturb me anymore.
+Horror rarely ever disturbs me anymore.
 Does horror ever disturb anyone who has watched a lot of it?
 Of course not!
 It’s part of why I started this site.
 Let’s find movies that are actually effective.
 This is not one of them.
 Fuck Michael Goi for putting his young actors through this awful shit show of a film.

 Trailer: Megan is Missing